LibreSprite/Dotto/README.md

 So, if you want to contribute to the project but don't know how to code, feel free to give the repo a star. *Think of the codegnomes.*

+## Stability Notice

+This project is still in early stages of development and problems are to be expected.
+Instead of filing an issue here, it is faster and more productive to reach out over Discord/Matrix.

 ## Version Roadmap

 | Number | Notes                                                |